TORY BURCH FOUNDATION

-Perri Peltz is an Emmy-winning documentary filmmaker, journalist, and public health advocate.
+Perri Peltz is an Emmy-winning documentary filmmaker, journalist, and public health advocate with a doctorate from Columbia University’s School of Public Health.
 Most recently, Perri created the documentary news series Axios on HBO with Matthew O’Neill.
 Perri & Matthew also co-directed and produced the 2019 HBO Documentary, Alternate Endings: Six New Ways to Die in America.
 Previously, Perri directed the HBO documentary, Warning: This Drug May Kill You, about the opioid addiction epidemic.
 She produced the HBO documentary Risky Drinking and co-directed A Conversation About Growing Up Black as part of the “Conversation on Race” series for The New York Times Op-Docs.
 Other films include HBO’s Remembering the Artist: Robert De Niro, Sr. and Prison Dogs.
-Perri hosts “The Perri Peltz Show” on SiriusXM and is a doctoral candidate at Columbia University’s School of Public Health.
+Perri hosts “The Perri Peltz Show” on SiriusXM.
 She was previously an award-winning broadcast journalist for NBC, ABC, and CNN.

 Jamie is Founder and CEO of TAPP Technologies, a beverage analytics and engagement company.
 Launching his career as a certified NFL agent, Jamie has negotiated sports and entertainment merchandising, licensing and sponsorship agreements totaling in excess of $1billion.
 He has also created marketing campaigns on behalf of a number of the nation’s leading brands including Hallmark Cards, Fanatics, GAP, McDonald’s, Coca-Cola, Rawlings Sporting Goods, Dunkin’ Donuts and Many others.